batradhruv/MSBD5002Project/README.md

 # MSBD5002Project
 In this repository, we have two Jupyter Notebooks, one data prepocessing python file and one preprocessed large sequence dataset .json file where we tried to run some experiments on DNNTSP and Sets2Sets for the fulfilment of group project requirements of MSBD5002.
-The two notebooks are
 * ExperimentsOnDNNTSP.ipynb
 * Sets2SetsExperiments.ipynb
-Data preprocessing .py file and processed dataset.json file are *data_processing.py
-*DH_5K.json
+* data_processing.py
+* DH_5K.json